 As the Senior Associate Director, Terri spends her time facilitating for today and planning for tomorrow.
 She believes in the power of possibilities, unfettered thinking and an open mind.
 She feels it is an absolute privilege to work with The Career Center’s talented staff and encourages you to put their expertise to work for you.

-Kathleen serves a Career Advisor/Event Planner on the Recruitment Team within The Career Center.
+Kathleen serves as a Career Coach on the Recruitment Team within the University Career Center.
 She plans the Immersion Programs throughout the year which give students the opportunity to experience what it would be like to work at a company or in an industry of their interest.
-She also advises students and works with employers in the areas of Advertising/PR/Marketing, Entertainment, Fashion, Hospitality, Telecommunications/Media and Sales.
+She also coaches students and works with employers in the areas of Advertising/PR/Marketing, Entertainment, Fashion, Hospitality, Telecommunications/Media and Sales.

 At the University Career Center, Mariella oversees pre-med, pre-health, and pre-law services and supervises the UM Reference Letter Service.
-She is the Health Track advocate and particularly enjoys coaching UM students through their application efforts via the Med App site.
-She serves as University Career Center liaison to several student groups and departments and is the founding advisor of the Michigan Epsilon Chapter of Alpha Epsilon Delta national honorary pre-health society, a three-time overall most outstanding large chapter in the country.
+She is the Health Track manager and particularly enjoys coaching UM students through their application efforts via the Med App Canvas site.
+Mariella is also the Law Track manager and serves as the industry contact for organizations recruiting for healthcare and law-related (undergraduate) positions.

 Chelsea serves on our career counseling team, working with undergraduate and graduate students from a wide spectrum of career interests in individual counseling and advising appointments.
 Chelsea also coordinates and presents workshops and programs to students across campus.
 Chelsea manages the Marketing, Advertising, and PR Career Track, so she works specifically with students interested in those industries on breaking in through individual advising and planning events and alumni networking opportunities.